The Coolest Neighbourhoods in Malaga, Spain

 Over the last few years, the vibrant city of Malaga has established itself as Andalusia’s most cultural and exciting city.
 This is not just because of its dazzling array of museums, historical monuments and art galleries, as you’ll find when you explore its coolest neighbourhoods – some of them little-known by tourists.
-Read on for the must-see barrios in Malaga.
+Read the rest for the must-see barrios in Malaga.

 Old Town